Security-Onion-Solutions/securityonion-docs/architecture.rst

 Evaluation
 ----------
 The next architecture is ``Evaluation``.
 It's a little more complicated than ``Import`` because it has a network interface dedicated to sniffing live traffic from a TAP or span port.
 Processes monitor the traffic on that sniffing interface and generate logs. :ref:`elastic-agent` collects those logs and sends them directly to :ref:`elasticsearch` where they are parsed and indexed.
 Evaluation mode is designed for a quick installation to temporarily test out Security Onion.
-It is **not** designed for production usage at all.
+It is **not** designed for production usage at all and it does not support adding Elastic agents or additional Security Onion nodes.

 .. image:: images/diagrams/eval.png
    :align: center